Island of Peace massacre: Jordanian reaction

-Trial and conviction
+1997: Daqamseh's trial and conviction

 While the majority of Jordanians disapproved of the attacks and expressed sympathy for the victims, Daqamseh became a hero to some Jordanians who opposed normalization with Israel.
 Police prevented a pilgrimage to his house, and 200 Jordanian lawyers led by the Jordanian Bar Association competed to represent him.

 In July 1997, a five-member Jordanian military tribunal found Daqamseh guilty of killing the Israeli schoolgirls and sentenced him to 20 years with hard labour in prison.
 He could have faced the death penalty but the tribunal spared him because he was determined to be mentally unstable.

-Jordan’s justice minister's call for Daqamseh's release
+2011: Jordanian justice minister calls for Daqamseh's release

 On February 14, 2011, Jordan's new justice minister Hussein Mjalli joined dozens of protesters in demanding the early release of Daqamseh.
 Mjalli, a long-time oppositionist, was appointed to the position as a result of the 2011 Jordanian protests, part of the larger Arab Spring against the region's established regimes.

 Mjalli previously served as the defense lawyer of Daqamseh in his 1997 trial.
 As an Arab nationalist opposed to the 1994 Israel–Jordan peace treaty, Mjalli views Daqamseh as a hero who should not be in prison.
 The Israeli Foreign Ministry issued a statement saying that Mjalli's comments were received in Israel with "revulsion and shock."
 Israeli Embassy spokeswoman Merav Horsandi said it "is difficult for us to comprehend how there are people who support the release of a cold-blooded murderer of young children."

 To allay Israeli concerns and anger regarding a possible early release, Jordan's foreign ministry issued a statement reassuring that Daqamseh would serve out his life sentence and that Mjalli had just expressed his personal opinion.

-Jordanian parliament calls for Daqamseh's release
+2013: Parliament of Jordan calls for Daqamseh's release

 In April 2013, 110 of 120 Jordanian Members of Parliament signed a petition calling for the release of Daqamseh.
 The petition called for a special pardon to release him.
 The cause of the petition is that Daqamseh allegedly finished his sentence.

 The families of the seven murdered schoolgirls expressed outrage over the petition and vowed to do everything in their power to thwart Daqamseh's release.
 Nurit Fatihi, mother of Sivan Fatihi, said: "I expected [Daqamseh] to rot in jail, but I see I can’t count on the Jordanian court and authorities to promote justice.
 We’ve addressed government officials in the past, but it didn’t really help...
 Just like I will never see my daughter again, so too he does not deserve to see his family.
 Every one of the girls would have a family and children by now."
 On April 15, 2013, during Yom Hazikaron, the families of the victims held a memorial service in front of the Jordanian embassy in Ramat Gan.
 At the end of the ceremony, the Jordanian ambassador, Walid Khalid Obeidat, invited the parents into the embassy, and assured them that Daqamesh would not be released at the time.